 Video of the Day

 Because protein is needed for all of these roles, it is not used as a preferred energy source, carbohydrates are.
 Thus, proteins do not contribute to blood sugar in the way that dietary starches and sugars do.
 This has important implications for diabetes, because protein does not contribute directly to blood sugar levels.
 If, however, the calorie contribution from protein exceeds requirements, weight gain results.
 For individuals with diabetes, glycemic control typically diminishes with increasing weight.
 Monitoring protein intake is thus important in maintaining healthy blood glucose levels.

 Calculation of Protein Requirements

 Care must be taken when choosing protein foods on a diabetic diet, as not all foods that you may think of as "protein" are composed of only that.
 For example, milk is commonly thought of as protein, and it does contain protein, yet it also contains carbohydrate and may also have fat, too.
-The USDA Food Guide recommends that adults, both diabetic and nondiabetic, should eat 5 1/2 to 6 ounces of lean meat, fish or poultry, eggs, nuts or seeds each day.
+The USDA Food Guide recommends that adults — both those who have diabetes and those who do not — should eat 5 1/2 to 6 ounces of lean meat, fish or poultry, eggs, nuts or seeds each day.
 Three cups of low-fat milk or yogurt, or a fortified soy beverage should be included, too.